flybaseio/flybaseio.github.io/_posts/2015-12-18-live-blogging-twilio-flybase-joined-node.md

 }
 ```

-This task will read the incoming SMS message and store inside a flybase app, in a collection called `posts`.
+This recipe will read the incoming SMS message and store inside a flybase app, in a collection called `posts`.
 Collections are similar to tables in databases.

 Any variables that passed as either `GET` or `POST` are made available via `context.data`.

 Finally, you may notice we make a couple checks for `context.env` variables as well.
-These are `encrypted environment variables` which are stored securely and only decrypted during Task execution or when you are editing your task.
+These are `encrypted environment variables` which are stored securely and only decrypted during Recipe execution or when you are editing your recipe.

-In the dashboard, when you enter a new task, you will see a section for `encrypted environment variables`, create two new keys:
+In the dashboard, when you enter a new Recipe, you will see a section for `encrypted environment variables`, create two new keys:

 1. `flybase_appname` and save the name of your flybase app
 2. `flybase_apikey` and enter your flybase api key